 Welcome to Oarlock and Sail Wooden Boat Club.
 Great to have you aboard!
 As you know by now our mandate is “everything small wooden boat”.

 We build, row and sail our boats and are working hard to keep Vancouver’s history of boat building alive and well.
 The club was started in 1994 by two women who wanted to build their own boats.

 - The society is currently spearheaded with a volunteer Board of Directors.

 - An active website and blog.

-- Hands on building takes place on the Maritime Museum’s Heritage Dock (1905 Ogden Ave) in our float house workshop.
-Every Saturday morning (approx. 10am to 1pm) there is at least one lead boat builder and other members working on the current project.
+- Hands on building takes place at the Maritime Museum’s Heritage Harbour dock (1905 Ogden Ave) in our floating workshop every Saturday (approx. 10am to 1pm).
+There is always a lead boat builder and other members working on the current project.

 You can see the schedule of all of our events on the calendar page.

 For OSBUG members, in order to take our boats out you have to complete the following steps: